Pink Princess Philodendron is the most exotic plant around the house, thanks to its signature variegated leaves.

 Step 1: Prepare the Medium

 Now, add them to a clean glass jar, filling 3/4 of the space.
-Then add distilled water into it.
+Then add distilled water to it.

 Step 2: Plant the Cutting